fruitsamples/SMJobBless/ReadMe.txt

 Building the Sample
 -------------------
-The sample was built using Xcode 3.2.2 on Mac OS X 10.6.3.
+The sample was built using Xcode 4.3.2 on OS X 10.7.4.

 ServiceManagement.framework uses code signatures to insure that the helper tool is the one expected to be run by the main application.
 Therefore, you will need a code signing identity to test this sample.
 This sample ships with the Code Signing Identity build setting set to "Joe Developer".